 It is made up of the following two terms:

 ‘Industry‘ can be viewed as an economic activity (i.e., manufacturing, producing or processing of goods or services) which is performed by a group of individuals.

 ‘Relations‘ here refers to the connection and communication which pertains between the employer and the employees within a workplace.

 Industrial relations deals with human behaviour and management of personnel in an organizational setup.
 The various factors that influence the relationship between the administration and the employees in an organization are as follows:

-- Organizational Structure: The hierarchical structure creates more formal relationships among the employees belonging to different hierarchical levels in an organization.
-Also, the delegation and execution of decision-making power by the superior affects the industrial relations between the managers and the employees.
+The hierarchical structure creates more formal relationships among the employees belonging to different hierarchical levels in an organization.
+Also, the delegation and execution of decision-making power by the superior influences the industrial relations between the managers and the employees.

-- Leadership Style: Every manager possesses certain leadership traits and different style to function even in a formal organization through his formal or informal ways of generating team spirit and motivating the employees which impact the organization’s industrial relations too.
+Every manager possesses certain leadership traits and different style to function even in a formal organization.
+Through his/her formal or informal ways of generating team spirit and motivating the employees, he/she impacts the organization’s industrial relations.

-- Legal and Political Environment: The organization and its industrial relations are influenced by the legal framework and political circumstances which contributes to the framing of rules, rights, authority, powers, roles and responsibilities of all the parties of the organization.
+The legal framework and political circumstances influence the organization and its industrial relations.
+It contributes to the framing of rules, rights, authority, powers, roles and responsibilities of all the parties of the organization.